CSoney017/332homeworks/homework04/README.md

 It is accessed in the XML format.
 The data is categorized into the position and velocity depending on the epochs.

 ## Running the App:
-To run this app, please ensure that you have the requests and xmltodict libraries installed.
+To run this app, please ensure that you have the requests, flask, and xmltodict libraries installed.
 This can be done using
 `pip3 install --user <library_name>`

 Once that is completed, run the following command in the same directory as the `iss_tracker.py` file:

 `flask --app iss_tracker --debug run`